 Below are the tasks you need to complete as part of enrolment.
 You will receive an email from the enrolment team 4-6 weeks before your course start date, or within a week of accepting your unconditional offer if this is later, asking you to complete all of the tasks below.
 Please do not try to complete Course Registration until you have received this email.

-Register for your ITS Account if you have not done so already.
+- Register for your ITS AccountLink opens in a new window.
 You will need your 7-digit Warwick ID number, which can be found in your offer email, and your date of birth to register.

 Once you have completed Course Registration, we will use your @warwick.ac.uk email address to contact you during your time at Warwick.
 You will be notified of things like module registration, fees/bursaries information, re-enrolment dates and graduation registration.

 Your University email is the only one we will send official messages to so please check it regularly.

 My Warwick pulls together information about many aspects of life at Warwick: It can be used to view your teaching timetable, keep on top of your coursework deadlines, check your emails and calendar, get bus times and traffic alerts, see a weather forecast, and more.

 My Warwick sends you alerts when something needs your attention.
 You'll get an alert when an assignment deadline is approaching, a library book is due back soon, and so on.
 Your department can send you alerts if a lecture is moved or cancelled.
 You will also get reminders about events in your Welcome Week timetable, and alerts if a space becomes available on an event.